Lyndros/masternode_installer/README.md

 As you may realise deploying several masternodes is not in our top 10 beloved tasks, so in oder to avoid and reduce this repetitive activities I created this program.

-NOTE: Currently the installer ONLY supports TOKUGAWA and GAINER coin in the near future more coins will be added.
+NOTE: Currently the installer supports TOKUGAWA, GAINER and ABSOLUTE coin in the near future more coins will be added.

 # 1. Requirements